-Mr. Kramer is a registered patent attorney admitted to practice before the U.S. Patent and Trademark Office (PTO).
-He is a member of the American Intellectual Property Law Association, the Federal Circuit Bar Association and the American Bar Association.
-He serves on the board of directors of the Japan Society of San Diego and Tijuana and the Legal Aid Society of San Diego.
+Brian is a member of the American Intellectual Property Law Association, Federal Circuit Bar Association, and American Bar Association.
+He is chair of the board of directors of the Japan Society of San Diego and Tijuana, and past president of the board of directors of the Legal Aid Society of San Diego.

 In law school, he served as an associate editor of the University of Illinois Law Review and as the first managing editor of the University of Illinois Journal of Law, Technology & Policy.Show More

 (District of Delaware) Representing Chugai Pharmaceutical as the plaintiff patent owner in litigation involving Chugai’s recycling antibody technology.
 Trial is scheduled for 2020.

 (District of Delaware) Representing Chugai Pharmaceuticals in litigation involving Chugai’s prescription hemophilia medicine, Hemlibra®.
 Helped devise strategy to defeat a preliminary injunction motion and to get Chugai dismissed from the case, which is currently on appeal.

 (District of Delaware) Represented DNA Genotek in litigation asserting patent involving DNA sample collection devices.
 Obtained an eight–figure settlement and ongoing royalty following favorable IPR and claim construction proceedings.

 (Eastern District of Texas) Represented Alcon and Sandoz at trial in Hatch–Waxman litigation involving glaucoma medication.
 Assumed case from prior counsel who lost first trial.
 Devised a new regulatory strategy that resulted in noninfringement verdict after convincing court to order a new trial.